LoicH/loich.github.io/aboutme.md

 ### October 2019 → Now: Data Scientist Consultant in a global tech group

+I'm working on Machine Learning projects.
+I use Deep Learning to do some Natural Language Processing, mainly to classify natural text that comes from our Speech To Text pipeline.
+This saves countless hours to our users, because sound data is very time consuming to process by hand.

+I am sort of a "lead tech engineer" for a big Business Intelligence / Reporting project, agregating hundreds of different metrics.
+I tried different technical solutions, and helped my colleagues delivering clean code rapidly.

 ### November 2018 → May 2019: Data Scientist in an insurtech startup

+I worked on a price tracking product for insurances.
+I built an image recognition pipeline that was hosted on Docker.
+I improved our REST API that used Django

 ### September 2016 → August 2018: 2-year apprenticeship at Trusted Labs